 \section{Information Sharing in Applications}

-The aforementioned information-sharing structure can indeed be common in real-world applications.
+The information-sharing structure can indeed be common in real-world applications.
 For example, for a self-driving car to avoid collision and successfully navigate, the other cars from the same fleet/company would usually communicate with each other (possibly with delays) about the road situation.
 The separation between common information and private information then arises naturally \citep{gong2016constrained}.
 Similar examples can also be found in cloud computing and power systems \citep{altman2009stochastic}.
-Here, we outline several representative information-sharing structures that fit into our algorithmic framework.
+Here, we outline several representative information-sharing structures that were firstly introduced by \cite{nayyar2013common} and can fit into our algorithmic framework.

-\begin{example}[One-step delayed sharing] At any step $h\in[H+1]$, the common and private information are given as $c_h = \{o_{2:h-1}, a_{1:h-1}\}$ and $p_{i, h} = \{o_{i, h}\}$, respectively.
-In other words, the players share all the action-observation history until the previous step $h-1$, with only the new observation being the private information.
+\begin{example}[One-step delayed sharing] At any step $h\in[H+1]$, the common and private information are given as $c_h = \{o_{1:h-1}, a_{1:h-1}\}$ and $p_{i, h} = \{o_{i, h}\}$, respectively.
+In other words, the agents share all the action-observation history until the previous step $h-1$, with only the new observation being the private information.
 This model has been shown useful for power control \citep{altman2009stochastic}. \end{example}